-I share with you a post (translated by AfiTaC from French) from Jean-Charles Savornin, a thought leader in France on contract management because I fully agree with him on the subject whether contracts are cast in stone, or not:
+I share with you a post (translated by AfiTaC from French) from Jean-Charles Savornin, a thought leader in France on contract management, because I fully agree with him on the subject whether contracts are cast in stone, or not:

 Summer is an incredible time when we live differently from the rest of the year: on vacation, elsewhere, with a different climate …

 This year, I watched Fort Boyard [a typical French television show opposing two teams on a variety of activities in a fortress].
 One of the tests refers to the maxim DURA LEX SED LEX written on a lintel (here is the link with the contract management …)

 This sentence, quite explicit, makes reference to the law.
 What about the contract then, which applies between the parties signing up to it?
 Is it also hard, but the contract?

 Well, that’s the beauty of the contract.
 It is, as I often say, the reference of the relationship between the parties, the Bible of the project … with the difference that we can change the contract, not the Bible.
 So, the contract is more flexible and editable.
 It cannot be seen as “hard” or unfair.
 Remember that the contract was signed by the various parties, and that there is little, in the “usual” business at least, obligation to sign (no one puts a gun to your head).

 So, let’s stop saying that the contract is hard, that it is unfair, that it is badly signed, that it should have been written differently.
 And let’s live by Jean-Jacques Rousseau’s sentence:

 Obedience to a self-prescribed law, that’s freedom.Jean-Jacques Rousseau